 4. You will now have 8 Half Square Triangle Blocks.

 5. Open the blocks outward and either lightly finger press or use your iron to lightly press.
 Be very careful to only press up and down, NOT back and forth so as not to stretch them..

 4. Your seam should be pressed (both layers) toward the darker color.

 6. Place a ruler on the block keeping the 45-degree diagonal line over the diagonal seam.
 Trim each side of your square to the desired size.

 7. Easy peasy!
 You now have finished half square triangle blocks ready to assemble in a quilt top.

 Next week I will be sharing the fabric strip method as well as the triangle paper method.
 And finally all the quilt math and cutting tips and tricks you need to make perfect Half Square Triangles.

-But don't worry, I will be sneaking some other sewing projects and tutorials in between because lets be honest, there is just so many things to sew and while Half Square Triangles are lots of fun to make I wouldn't want you to get bored only seeing those!
+But don’t worry, I will be sneaking some other sewing projects and tutorials in between because let’s be honest, there are just so many things to sew and while Half Square Triangles are lots of fun to make I wouldn’t want you to get bored only seeing those!